Dryness may be an asset when telling a funny story or attending a sunny summer party, but when it comes to our eyes, dry

 Yet some of the main sources of dry eyes, from drug side effects to medical ailments, are still largely misunderstood.
 Few people realize, for example, that dry eyes can be a syndrome, resulting from a chronic lack of moisture on the surface of the eye.

 2 This condition can lead to nonstop irritation and swelling.

 Fortunately, there are plenty of ways to treat and relieve dry eyes, some of which may be in your kitchen cabinet.
 In the following paragraphs we will explore the symptoms of and treatments for dry eyes.

 Staring down the symptoms

 If your eyes feel like they are wearing tiny wool sweaters, then you likely are suffering from dry eyes.
 Persistent scratchiness, redness and burning are all common symptoms, as is the feeling that a foreign object is in your eye.

 The causes can be far-ranging, however.
-Dry eyes can result from aging, medical conditions such as lupus, diabetes or rheumatoid arthritis, or as a side effect of medications, including antihistamines, antidepressants, certain blood pressure medicines, Parkinson’s medications and birth control pills.
-A diet low in vitamin A also can contribute to dry eyes.
+Dry eyes can result from aging, medical conditions such as lupus, diabetes or rheumatoid arthritis, or as a side effect of medications, including antihistamines, antidepressants, certain blood pressure medicines, and birth control pills.

 If your symptoms persist, you should have your eye doctor test for dry eye syndrome.
 Tests and procedures that may be used to determine the cause of your dry eyes include: a comprehensive eye exam, a test to measure the volume of your tears, a test to determine the quality of your tears, a tear osmolarity test, and tear samples to look for markers of dry eye disease.